 It’s not easy keeping your shed in tip-top shape, let alone all of the tools it might house.

 Luckily for you, it’s really easy to solve.
-Rust that forms after water damage can cause long-term problems if not looked at properly so a quick wipe-over with an oily cloth will help to combat this.
+Rust that forms after water damage can cause long-term problems if not looked at properly so a quick hose down to remove any mud and a wipe-over with an oily cloth will help to combat this.

-Certain paints and sprays can freeze throughout the winter, often permanently changing their consistency.
+Certain paints and sprays can freeze throughout the Autumn/Winter, often permanently changing their consistency.

-If your shed is properly insulated, it is best to keep these liquids in your home.
+If your shed isn’t properly insulated, it is best to keep these liquids in your home or garage.